 In the search for sustainable alternatives for a plastic-free everyday school life I am on the plantable pencils from Sprout.
-Once the pencil is applied, the seeds from the end of the pencil can be used to plant new trees.
-I think the project from Denmark is great and got in touch with Michael Stausholm, the founder of Sprout, directly for a chat.
-Environmental protection interview arranged.
+Once the pencil has been applied, the seeds from the end of the pencil can be used to plant new trees.
+I think the project from Denmark is great and immediately made an appointment with Michael Stausholm, the founder of Sprout, for an environmental protection interview.

 What is the idea behind the Sprout pencil?

-The idea behind the Sprout pens is to create a pen that can have a second life as a plant when it has become too short to draw or write with.
+The idea behind the Sprout pencils is to create a pencil that can have a second life as a plant when it has become too short to paint or write with.
 Instead of throwing away the leftover stub, you simply plant it in a pot of soil and watch it transform into a flower, herb or vegetable plant with the help of a little light and water.
-The pen encourages children, adults and companies to recycle more and to think about how small steps can contribute to greater sustainability and environmental protection.
-Sprout customers mainly include companies and organizations that have replaced the plastic pen, which is unfortunately still such a common promotional gift, with a Sprout pen.
-Sprout pens can be engraved with individual logos or slogans and used as a green give-away or simply as a good conversation starter.
-(Note: regarding the cheap ballpoint pens, we have started with the zero waste principle Say no and refuse another alternative)
+The pen encourages children, adults and even businesses to recycle more and think about how even small steps can contribute to greater sustainability and environmental protection.
+Sprout customers are mainly companies and organizations that have replaced the unfortunately still so common promotional gift "plastic ballpoint pen" with a Sprout pen.
+This is because Sprout pens can be individually engraved with logos or slogans and used as a green give-away or simply as a good conversation starter.
+(Note: regarding the cheap ballpoint pens, we have been working with the Zero Waste principle.
+Say no and refuse another alternative)

 The idea for the pen originally came from a group of students at the Massachusetts Institute of Technology (MIT) in Boston.
 They had the task of developing a sustainable office product and then came up with this idea, for which they launched a Kickstarter campaign.
-There I saw the idea and was thrilled, I bought it without further ado and started the company Sprout in 2013.
-Today we have the full rights to the idea, the brand and the patent for the pen and all other plantable writing instruments.
+There I saw the idea and was excited, I bought it without further ado and started the company Sprout in 2013.
+Today we have the full rights to the idea, the brand and the patent to the pen as well as all other plantable writing instruments.

 What is the plantable pencil made of?

-The pencil is 100 percent natural and biodegradable.
-All Sprout pencils are made from PEFC or FSC-certified organic natural wood.
-This means that for every tree felled, another is planted.
+The pen is 100 percent natural and biodegradable.
+All Sprout pens are made from PEFC or FSC certified organic natural wood.
+This means that for every tree cut down, another is planted.
 No lead is used in the leads, which are made of graphite or clay.
-The seed capsule at the end of the pencil is made of cellulose, peat and high-quality seeds.
+The seed capsule at the end of the pen is made of cellulose, peat and high quality seeds.
 It dissolves when it comes into contact with soil and water.
-Our pen is currently available with 14 different seeds, including bearded carnation, basil, daisy, cherry tomato, sunflower and forget-me-not.
+Currently our pen is available with 14 different seeds, including bearded carnation, basil, daisy, cherry tomato, sunflower or forget-me-not.

-Theoretically, 10 million plants can grow from the 10 million pens sold to date.
-A total of 57 trees were felled to produce them, as around 170,000 pens can be made from one tree.
+Theoretically, 10 million plants can grow from the 10 million pens sold so far.
+A total of 57 trees were felled for their production, as around 170,000 pens can be made from one tree.

 Who is the team behind Sprout?

-Sprout is backed by a very passionate team.
+Behind Sprout is a very passionate team.
 The company has a main office near Copenhagen, where around 10 people work.
-Plans are currently underway to open a second office on the east coast of the USA.
-Sprout sells the pens in over 60 countries.
+Currently, plans are underway to open a second office on the East Coast of the USA.
+Sprout sells its pens in over 60 countries.

 How is the project financed?

-Sprout was originally financed by customers having to pay for their orders in advance.
-In this way, no major investments were initially required.
+Sprout was originally financed by requiring customers to pay for their orders in advance.
+In this way, no major investments were required at the beginning.
 In the meantime, however, there have been a few investments.
 However, the main shareholder of the company is still me as the founder.

 Where are the vegetable pencils made and how are they shipped?